hellohaptik/docs_haptik/docs/external-chat-tool/thread-control.md

 Currently we do not require all our ECTs to support TC operations beyond acknowledging a thread that is assigned to them.

-However, the internals SAC and IVA are capable of more advanced TC operations like requesting for thread control and taking away thread control.
+However, the internal tools, i.e. SAC and IVA, are capable of more advanced TC operations like requesting for thread control and taking away thread control.

 This section will be updated with details as we extend our interactions with ECTs to support more complex TC use cases.